A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Elements of the Integral Solution

 \section{Elements of the Integral Solution}

 This section supplies additional details concerning the derivation and construction of methods to evaluate the integral solution used by the field solver proposed in this work.
 First, we discuss the recursive fast summation method, which computes the global convolution integral using an accumulation of local integrals.
-Then, we discuss the quadrature rules developed for the evaluation of these local integrals.
-We also provide an example that sketches the general development of such quadrature rules.
+Then, we discuss the quadrature rules developed for the evaluation of these local integrals along with a sketch of the general development of such quadrature rules.
+We conclude with some brief comments on the application of boundary conditions in multi-dimensional problems.